Why You Should Care:

 What You Can Do:

 Malware ("malicious software") is an umbrella term for a variety of threats to your device's well-being, and includes: spyware, bogus anti-virus apps, rogueware, viruses, scareware, trojan horses, and worms.
 Malware can lurk in email or on websites and once encountered, may replicate, attach itself to other programs or files, and/or perform unwanted and unauthorized tasks.
 Many types are created to intentionally damage files or your entire hard drive, whereas others may cause minor annoyances.
 Unfortunately, even seemingly innocuous malware could trigger unexpected side effects and system crashes, plus the presence of malware may not be easily detected and could spread through the sharing of files, flash drives, and email.
 In addition to updating your computer's operating system, it is important to protect your computer with an anti-malware program.
-Brown provides comprehensive anti-malware protection, free of charge, for all its students.
+Visit the software download pages for recommended anti-malware/virus products.

-» Microsoft Forefront Endpoint Protection for Windows 7/8 (for Brown-owned computers)
+» System Center Endpoint Protection for Windows (for Brown-owned computers)

 » Sophos Home Edition for Macs (Home Edition; free version for personally-owned computers)

 » We also recommend that you install a security app for your device.
-See Securing Your Mobile Device Apps for details.
+See Creating a Safe Environment for Your Mobile Device for details.